Cogmasters/concord/docs/BUILDING_A_BOT.md

 # Running the bot

-Use `make -f discord.mk` for compiling the source code.
+Use `make bot` for compiling the source code.

-Then run the bot by typing `./bot-ping-pong.exe` on your terminal.
+Then run the bot going to the `bots` folder and typing `./bot-ping-pong.exe` on your terminal.

 #### Testing the bot
 Type "ping" or "pong" in any public channel that the bot is part of.